yangshun/front-end-interview-handbook/README.md

 ## Related

 If you are interested in how data structures are implemented, check out [Lago](https://github.com/yangshun/lago), a Data Structures and Algorithms library for JavaScript.
-It is pretty much still WIP but I intend to make it into a library that is able to be used in production and also a reference resource for revising Data Structures and Algorithms.
+It's meant for reference and studying purposes, not really for production use.

 ## Contributing